+You do need to combine these cues with the clock.
+Take your baby’s age into account and also normal naptime.
 Around 2 months old, Kaitlyn dropped all cues all together until recently (11 months).
 So I had to go by the clock only.

-For both of my kids, naptime is naptime.
+For my kids, naptime is naptime.
 Their naptimes are at the same time each day.
-Brayden's (nearly 3) is the most concrete.
-Kaitlyn's can flex a little, but never vary by more than 15 minutes.
+Brayden’s (nearly 3) is the most concrete.
+Kaitlyn’s can flex a little, but never vary by more than 15 minutes.

 If you are having a hard time figuring your child’s cues out, a log can be handy to track what you saw and the results of that cue.
 Good luck!